AllStarLink/ASL3-Manual/docs/adv-topics/usbinterfaces.md

 ## Setting Audio Levels
 When setting up a new node, or if any changes have been made such as use of a different radio, microphone, other audio hardware, or gain settings, checking and setting audio levels is **very important**.

-If you have a radio attached to your node, you are **stongly encouraged** to tune your audio settings (and this your transmit deviation) using a communications service monitor.
+If you have a radio attached to your node, you are **strongly encouraged** to tune your audio settings (and this your transmit deviation) using a communications service monitor.
 Failure to do so can easily result in you modulating distorted audio, as well as potentially causing adjacent channel interference due to excessive deviation or splatter.

 Radio equipment such as HTs or mobile radios, and many electronics products such as VOIP phones often restrict end-user audio adjustment capabilities to ensure consistent audio levels.
 AllStarLink nodes and USB interfaces however, generally allow greater flexibility and thus extra attention is required to be sure your audio interface gains are properly matched to the external audio input and output levels.
 Failure to calibrate your audio levels could mean your node is much quieter or louder than it should be when linked to other nodes, which could be disruptive to other users and systems.
 It can also mean that the signal from your RF transmitter may cause interference with other radio systems, which carries serious consequences from spectrum regulators.